alphaClass6143/WhatsMyPC/readme.md

 7. I want to follow the site owners social media to learn more.
 8. I want to see what air and water cooling looks like.
 9. I want to see the motherboard keyboard shortcuts that access the BIOS
+10. I want to know more about power supplies

 #### Site Owner

-10. I want the user to get quickly around the site
+11. I want the user to get quickly around the site
-11. I want the user to be able to learn about PC components
+12. I want the user to be able to learn about PC components
-12. I want to promote my social media
+13. I want to promote my social media

 ## Design